I live on an island, on the back of a whale,

 - Universal-Adaptor Cast: One of the earliest examples of this in a Popeye cartoon.
 While Popeye, Olive Oyl and Wimpy are themselves, the cartoon is taking place during the days of Sindbad, with Bluto playing the role (as a villain).

 - Whole Episode Flashback: This short was later remade by Famous Studios in 1952 as "Big Bad Sindbad", which is essentially the same cartoon, only with a Framing Device where Popeye and his nephews go to a museum and encounter a giant statue of Sindbad, prompting Popeye to recount his fateful encounter with the sailor.
 Once Popeye was done with the story, the nephews chiseled the statue into that of Popeye in his honor.
-Understandably, a lot of footage from the original cartoon had to be cut to make way for the new material.
+Understandably, a lot of footage from the original cartoon had to be cut to fit in a 9-minute cartoon short.